AKSingh-Udacity/TechTrends/README.md

 # Project Checklist Steps
 - Access your techtrends on [port](http://127.0.0.1:7111).
-- Kubernetes pods, resources creation via k3s.
+- Create a GitHub Action to build and push the application
-- Argocd deployment on argocd
+- Deploy a Kubernetes cluster using k3s
-- Github Action section of your repository.
+- Deploy TechTrends with ArgoCD.
-- Helm chart execution
+- Create a Helm Chart